saibhagathvadakala/algorithm_visualiser-/README.md

 ## Try It Out

-### You can experience the Algorithm Visualizer by visiting the [GitHub Pages](https://alextutruong.github.io/sorting-algorithm-visualizer/) link.

 ### Or if you would like to run it yourself you can follow the [instructions below](#getting-started).